mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/index.md

 -   [MetalLB enabled and configured][air-gap-install-metallb], which provides load-balancing services.

 -   Sufficient resources on your cluster to run Kommander.
-Review [Management cluster application requirements](../mgmt-cluster-apps) and [Workspace platform application requirements](../../workspaces/applications/platform-applications/platform-application-requirements) for application requirements.
+Review the [Management cluster application requirements](../mgmt-cluster-apps) and [Workspace platform application requirements](../../workspaces/applications/platform-applications/platform-application-requirements) for application requirements.

 ### Kommander charts bundle